sjelms/bibtex-to-markdown/technical.md

 ---

-## 🧾 Planned Features for YAML & Alias Support
+## 🧾 Planned Features for YAML and Alias Support

 - [ ] **Add `aliases:` field to author YAML**
   - Include the author’s **surname** as an alias (e.g. `aliases: [Williams]`)